 Start Your Christmas Village with this German Half-Timbered Paper House

-The pattern for this house is the Irish Cottage pattern, but slightly modified.
-I wanted it to be a little taller to for 3 stories with a stone foundation and 2 stories on top.
+The pattern for this house is modified from Irish Cottage pattern.
+I needed it to be taller for 3 stories including a stone foundation first floor and 2 stories on top.
 I added one inch to give me enough room to decorate the house the way I planned.
-Here’s the concept sketch on the Irish Cottage pattern.
+Here’s the concept sketch over the Irish Cottage pattern.

 - Irish Cottage House – St. Patrick’s Day House